 - An opportunity to meet and interact with visitors from around the world

-- Introductory and continuing education in art, craft, and design
+- An introduction or continuing education in art, craft, and design

 - Exhibition walkthrough with artists, curators, and scholars

 - Art tours to local artists' studios and collectors' homes

 We are looking for candidates who communicate with clarity, kindness, and tact; enjoy working with diverse public audiences; and have an enthusiasm for sharing art, craft, and design.

 Since we usually communicate through e-mail and docents-in-training will do research on a password-protected website (extranet), it is necessary to have an e-mail address, access to a computer, and connection to the internet.
 Hybrid meetings and classes may be available using Zoom or TEAMS.

 Following graduation, docents are asked to serve for a minimum of two years, working at least 16 two-hour time slots per year performing gallery duty and leading tours.
 Docents will prepare for their time slots in various ways: by attending walk-throughs and workshops of new exhibitions, and by researching extensive information online on the BAM Docent blog and on site in the docent library.

 During Provisional year

 Annual - After Provisional year